centyllion/bulma-kotlin/README.md

 ## Current

+- Adds support for multiple select (API change on the listener to a list of Option).
 - Adds support for column offsets.
 - `PanelTabsItem.onClick` can now be modified after creation.
 - `Delete.onClick` can now be modified after creation.